-Jud Shaufler is in his fourth season with the Marquette University men[apos]s tennis program after an extended career in the club ranks in the region.
+Jud Shaufler is in his fifth season with the Marquette University men's tennis program after an extended career in the club ranks in the region.

 Shaufler, a former collegiate standout and highly-respected member of the tennis community in the greater Milwaukee area, assists with all areas of the program on a day-to-day basis.